pranjaypatil/provectus-project3/README.md

 ##Overview

-Image classification was a challenging project of Microsoft CIFAR10 where we were asked to classify the images on the basis of 10 given classes.We applied Deep Learning using Tensor Flow and Keras.
+Image classification was a challenging project of Microsoft CIFAR10 where we were asked to classify the images on the basis of 10 given classes.We applied Deep Learning using Tensorflow, keras and MXNet.
 The scripts used for this classification are described beow:

-- keras_final.py        : Reads and preprocessing data, model training and predicting testing data.
+- keras_final.py          : Reads and preprocessing data, model training and predicting testing data with image augmentation.
-- images_to_tfrecord.py : Create tensor flow record format file from image data.
+- keras_without_aug       : Classifier without image augmentation.
-- multi_gpu.py          : Reads tensor flow record format file, image pre-processing and multi CPU training model.
+- multi_gpu_tensorflow.py : Reads tensor flow record format file, image pre-processing and multi CPU training model.
 - mxnet_large.py          : Convolutional Neural Network based on MXNet API, supports multiple GPUs.

 ##Problem Description